 The University of Adelaide node of the CNBP is led by Prof. Andrew Abell.

 The Braggs, home of the CNBP at the University of Adelaide

-The Macquarie node is led by Emeritus Professor Jim Piper, former Deputy-Vice-Chancellor (Research) of Macquarie University who acts as a Translational Champion for the Centre.
+The Macquarie node of the CNBP is led by Emeritus Professor Jim Piper, former Deputy-Vice-Chancellor (Research) of Macquarie University.

 Below: CNBP Chief Investigator Prof. Nicolle Packer at Macquarie University.

 As a node of the ARC Centre of Excellence for Nanoscale BioPhotonics, the CNBP teams at RMIT are focused on both experimental and theoretical outcomes in controlling nanoscale interactions between light and matter to probe the complex and dynamic nano-environments of living organisms.

 The experimental team explores advanced optical nanomaterials and multimodal microscopy that efficiently deliver and collect light to and from cells and molecules.
 This allowing the non-invasive probing of individual interacting biomolecules by using nanoparticle-based "lamps" with novel imaging modalities.
 This research pursues bio-compatible fluorescent nanoparticles, next-generation optical fibres and nanoparticle-enriched hybrid materials.

 The theoretical team is working to improve measurement systems and understand the fundamental limits of measurement.
 Every photon is valuable, and there is the need to ensure that each one is optimally delivered, extracted and interrogated to achieve the Centre’s goals of using the ‘power of light to measure’ and to develop new windows into the body.

 Being derived are the fundamental equations that allow us to understand the limits of sensing, in terms of power, temporal and spatial resolution; as well as designing new platforms for the delivery and extraction of light from biological targets of interest.